 Office: WRNH 2130 | Phone: (308) 865-8741 | Email: younesm@unk.edu

-Dr. Younes served as a Fulbright Scholar to Thailand & Myanmar in 2005 and taught a course titled, Substance Abuse and Addictions from a Global Perspectives in South Korea.
-Her commitment to service and advocacy has been recognized through various awards including the 2019 UNO College of Public Affairs & Community Service Alumni Award for Excellence in Public Service, the UNK 2018 Leland Holdt/Security Mutual Life Insurance Company Distinguished Faculty Award, the NASW 2009 Nebraska Social Worker of the Year, the 1999 Governor’s Recognition Award for Commitment to Nebraska’s Children, and the 1985 Outstanding Young Woman of America.
+Dr. Younes’s dedication to service and advocacy has earned her various awards including the 2019 UNO Alumni Award for Excellence in Public Service, the UNK 2018 Leland Holdt/Security Mutual Life Insurance Company Distinguished Faculty Award, the NASW 2009 Nebraska Social Worker of the Year, the 1999 Governor’s Recognition Award for Commitment to Nebraska’s Children, and the 1985 Outstanding Young Woman of America.

 Witt, H., Younes, M., Goldblatt, H., & Franklin, C. (2022).
 Examining Social Work Students Knowledge of and Attitudes about Abortion.
 Affilia: p.88610992110682-https://doi.org/10.1177/08861099211068241.